ArcticMC/Scenarios/descriptions.md

 ### Naked and Afraid (L)
 > Created by LethalWinter, you are not able to see everyone's armor.
 It will appear as when a person has no armor.

+### Necrophobia (H)

-THIS IS AN ADMIN SCENARIO.
+> THIS IS AN ADMIN SCENARIO.
 PLEASE ASK AN ADMIN IF YOU WANT TO HOST THIS SCENARIO (Hosts are only allowed to ask the Admins not players)
-### Necrophobia (H)

 > All passive and aggressive mobs are replaced with zombies with different classes.
 Once you kill a zombie, they will drop the necessities of leather, string, feathers, and their own flesh in which you can smelt the flesh into food known as "Human Meat" or Steak.
 If you get hit by one zombie, you will be infected with slowness and weakness.
 You can craft a curing potion by using 3 glasses of water and 1 blaze rod, dropped by killing a fire zombie, in any shape in the crafting table / 2x2 table.

 ### Nerfed Absorption (L)